The following ammunition is NOT allowed to be used on the range:

 - Always keep the muzzle pointed in a safe direction down range.

-- No loading firearms on shelves.
+- No loading firearms on back shelves.
 All muzzles must be pointing down range at all times!

 - Keep the action open and the firearm unloaded until ready to fire.